MaxStrange/NNDL/nndl/README.md

 # nndl directory

 This is the main program directory.
-The main python file, nndl.py, lives here.
-To execute it, simply run `python3 nndl.py examples/fully_connected.ndl`
+The main python program file, nndl.py, lives here.
+To execute it, simply run this command from this directory:
+`python3 nndl.py ../examples/fully_connected.ndl`